 Savings income that falls into your PSA is taxable at 0%, which means you have no tax to pay on it.

-Beyond the new allowance the basic rate of 20%, the higher tax rate of 40% or the additional rate of 45% may apply, unless the income is specifically tax free.
+Beyond the PSA the basic rate of 20%, the higher tax rate of 40% or the additional rate of 45% may apply, unless the income is specifically tax free.
 When looking at which rate band may apply to your savings income, you should remember that savings income is treated as the top slice of taxable income, apart from dividend income.

 For a basic example of how the PSA works, see Henry.

-For an example of how the 0% starting rate for savings interacts with the PSA, see Eric.
+For an example of how the starting rate for savings interacts with the PSA, see Eric.

-For a more detailed look at the PSA see our factsheet ' Savings and dividend tax' which also includes examples of how savings income within the PSA uses up the rate bands and how the PSA interacts with the dividend allowance.
+For a more detailed look at the PSA see our factsheet Savings and dividend tax which also includes examples of how savings income within the PSA uses up the rate bands and how the PSA interacts with the dividend allowance.

 Please note that you should not assume that HMRC will have a similar source of information on all types of income – for example you always need to advise HMRC yourself if you have taxable dividend income.

-How much will my personal savings allowance be?
+How much is my personal savings allowance?

 The amount of your personal savings allowance depends on your ‘adjusted net income’.
 This is your total taxable income (including dividends) less certain tax reliefs, for example Gift Aid donations and pension contributions.
+For 2020/21:

-- If your adjusted net income is between £45,001 and £150,000, you will be entitled to £500.
+If your adjusted net income is between £50,001 and £150,000, you will be entitled to a personal allowance of £500.

 As you can see, £1 of additional income can cost you £500 of allowance!
 See our example John and James for an illustration of how important it is to keep an eye on your levels of income in case you stray into a different taxable band, perhaps following a pay rise or other change in circumstances.
 You should be particularly aware of certain bonds that roll up and credit your interest in one go at the end of the term as all of the interest is counted as income in the year in which the bond matures, which could push you into a higher tax bracket in that tax year.

-Adjusted net income is described in more detail on the GOV.UK website.
+'Adjusted net income' is described in more detail on GOV.UK.

 - interest from accounts with providers such as credit unions and National Savings and Investments

-- interest included in payments of compensation for mis-sold financial products, such as payment protection insurance
+- interest included in payments of compensation for mis-sold financial products, such as payment protection insurance (PPI)

 - interest distributions from authorised unit trusts, investment trusts and open-ended investment companies